-Dentist in Delray Beach
+Dentist in Delray Beach, CA

 A canker sore can make eating, drinking, and talking difficult and even painful.
 Maintaining your oral health by brushing and flossing may also be difficult with a sore in your mouth, but keeping up with your daily oral hygiene routine is an important step in the healing process.
 We’ve put together a short guide to everything you need to know about canker sores.